Realtime API

 MegaETH executes transactions as soon as they arrive at the sequencer.
 The sequencer emits preconfirmations and execution results of the transactions within 10 milliseconds of their arrival at the sequencer.

 Such information is exposed through MegaETH’s Realtime API, an extension to Ethereum JSON-RPC API optimized for low-latency access.
 This API queries against the most recent mini block.
-In other words, receipts and state changes associated with a transaction is reflected in this API as soon as the transaction is packaged into a mini block, which usually happens within 10 milliseconds of its arrival at the sequencer.
+In other words, receipts and state changes associated with a transaction are reflected in this API as soon as the transaction is packaged into a mini block, which usually happens within 10 milliseconds of its arrival at the sequencer.
 In comparison, the vanilla Ethereum JSON-RPC API queries against the most recent EVM block, which leads to much longer delay before execution results are reflected.

 This document specifies the Realtime API.
 Note that the Realtime API is an evolving standard.
 Additional functionalities will be added to the API based on feedbacks.
 This document will be kept up to date.